MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-criteria-filters.md

   > [!NOTE]
   > Filters in the **Filter totals by** section are controlled by FlowFilters on the page design.
 For technical information, see [FlowFilters](/dynamics365/business-central/dev-itpro/developer/devenv-flowfilter-overview).

 You can set a simple filter directly on a list within using the filter pane, namely a filter that displays only records with the same value as in the selected cell.
 Select a cell on the list, choose the drop-down arrow, and then choose the **Filter to This Value** action.
-Alternatively, press **Alt+F3**.
+Alternatively, select <kbd>Alt</kbd>+<kbd>F3</kbd>.

-### <a name="setting-filters-in-reports-batch-jobs-and-xmlports"></a>Setting Filters in Reports, Batch Jobs, and XMLports
+### Setting Filters in Reports, Batch Jobs, and XMLports

 For reports and XMLports, the filters are visible directly on the request page.
 The request page displays the last used filters according to your selection in the **Use default values from** field.
 For more information, see [Use Saved Settings](ui-work-report.md#SavedSettings).